yurimann/first-ajax/README.md

 2. Build a fourth AJAX request that retrieves the info at the `/time` URL.
 Again, bind it to the `<button>` click, send no data, and expect 'text' in response.
 3. Add a `done` callback and write the responseData to the `<body>` of the document.
 4. Run the request, and see the current server time get written to the page.
-5. Modify the request to send a `timezone` as a piece of data (e.g. 'Europe/Sofia').
+5. Modify the request to send a `timezone` as a piece of data, for example: 'Europe/Sofia'.
 6. Try sending a few different strings, and watch the response change.
 Some other valid timezones are: Europe/Athens, Europe/Lisbon, America/Mexico_City, Pacific/Honolulu, Asia/Kolkata, Pacific/Auckland

 ## Step 9 - Receiving HTML in the Response
 Until now, every response we've received from the server was a 'text' type response.
-It's only been a string that we can console.log, or write to our document.
-It's common for servers to respond with more complex types, such as 'html'.
+That is, just a string for us to console.log or write to our document.
+It's common for AJAX responses to contain more complex types, such as 'html'.
 Let's switch to a URL that will give us an 'html' type response.
-We call this an HTML "fragment", because it is missing the `<html>`, `<head>`, and `<body>` tags, and just holds a small chunk of HTML markup.
+We call this an HTML "fragment", because it is missing the `<html>`, `<head>`, and `<body>` tags, and only holds a small chunk of HTML markup.

 ### Practice
 1. Comment out your fourth AJAX request
 2. Build a fifth AJAX request that retrieves the info at the `/a_car` URL.
-Send no `data`, but expect 'html' type data in response.
+Send no `data`, but this time expect 'html' in response.
 Refresh the page, click the `<button>`, and inspect the response.
-3. What do you see in the Accepts header of the Request, and the Content-Type header of the response?
+3. Investigate the Request and Response "Headers" in your Network Tab.
+What is the 'Accepts' of the Request, and the 'Content-Type' of the response?
 4. Add a `done` callback and write the responseData to the `<body>` of the document.
-Test your request.
+Test it out.
 5. Add an empty unordered list to the HTML page `<ul>`.
 Give it an id attribute.
 6. Change the `<button>` on the HTML page to say "Load Another Car".
 7. Modify the `done` handler so that it appends car `<li>`'s into the unordered list.
 8. Refresh your page, and try the button a few times!
-Open your Network tab and inspect the requests as they come in.

 That's it, you're done!
 This is a very common way for modern web apps to work.
 Load an HTML document with JavaScript in the initial (non-AJAX) request.
 Bind your requests to events in a `$(document).ready`, then run AJAX requests when a user takes action.

 Commit your code and this README.md file with your answers in it.
 Then push!

 ## Stretch
-1. There's a hidden message at the `/pong` URL... can you find it?
-Can you find a way to capture this text response and write it to the `<body>`?
+1. Return to the `/pong` request.
+There's a hidden message there... can you find it?
+Can you find a way to capture this text and write it to the `<body>`?
 Hint: look deeper into the docs at http://api.jquery.com/jquery.ajax/
 2. Return to the `/count` request.
 This URL actually accepts a data parameter called `amount`.
 What are the acceptable values for it?
 What does it do?
 3. Return to the `/time` request.
 Bind this request to a new `<button>`'s click event.
 Change from a hardcoded `timezone` parameter to accepting input from the user via a textbox.
 Add a `fail` callback that writes an error message to the `<body>` of the document.
 What happens if your user enters an invalid `timezone` such as 'pokeroo'?